Higher-order Graph Convolutional Network with Flower-Petals Laplacians on Simplicial Complexes

 \section{Experiments}

-In this section, we conduct experiments including node/graph classification and simplicial data imputation on typical datasets to evaluate the performance of HiGCN.
-Detailed data introduction and experimental settings are deferred to Appendix \ref{appendix: datasets} and Appendix \ref{appendix: exp_setting}, respectively.
+In this section, we evaluate HiGCN on three tasks: node/ graph classification and simplicial data imputation.
+Detailed data introduction and experimental settings are deferred to Appendices H and I, respectively.

-\subsection{Node classification on empirical datasets}
+\subsection{Node Classification on Empirical Datasets}

-We perform the node classification task employing five homogeneous graphs, encompassing three citation graphs — Cora \cite{mccallum2000automating}, CiteSeer and PubMed \cite{Yang2016CiteGraph} — and two Amazon co-purchase graphs, Computers and Photo \cite{Shchur2018}.
+We perform the node classification task employing five homogeneous graphs, encompassing three citation graphs - Cora, CiteSeer, PubMed \cite{Yang2016CiteGraph} - and two Amazon co-purchase graphs, Computers and Photo \cite{Shchur2018}.
 Additionally, we include five heterogeneous graphs, namely Wikipedia graphs Chameleon and Squirrel \cite{Rozemberczki2021}, the Actor co-occurrence graph, and the webpage graphs Texas and Wisconsin from WebKB \cite{Pei2020Geom-GCN}.
-Adjacent nodes in a homogeneous graph tend to share the same label, while the opposite holds in heterogeneous graphs \cite{homo2020}.
-Besides, the clique complex lifting transition is carried out on each graph, and the statistics of these graphs are summarized in Table \ref{tab:node_statistics}.
-HiGCN is compared with various baseline models including MLP, pairwise GNNs (GAT \cite{GAT2018}, ChebNet \cite{ChebNet}, BernNet \cite{BernNet}, GGCN \cite{GGCN}, APPNP \cite{APPNP}, and GPRGNN \cite{GPRGNN}), as well as higher-order models (k-simplex2vec (k-S2V) \cite{k-simplex2vec}, Simplex2vec (S2V) \cite{Simplex2vec}, SNN \cite{SNN2020}, SGAT, and SGATEF \cite{SGAT}).
-We randomly partition the node set into training, validation, and testing subsets at a ratio of 60\%, 20\%, and 20\% respectively, and repeat the experiments 100 times for each dataset.
-The mean classification accuracy (the micro-F1 score) along with a 95$\%$ confidence interval on the test nodes are reported in Table \ref{tab:node_classify}. $p$-HiGCN signifies the model under the hyperparameter $P=p$.
+Adjacent nodes in homogeneous graphs tend to share the same label, while the opposite holds in heterogeneous graphs.
+The clique complex lifting transition is carried out on each graph.